4 Easy Ways to Send Money Abroad

 As an electronic transfer of money, wire transfers go from one bank to another.
 However, these are not the same as money transfers from organizations like Western Union or TransferWise.

 - Pros: Wires are a quick way to send money, though the speed can depend on the country of your recipient.
 The money gets sent directly to your recipient's account.
-Plus, as long as your bank is FDIC insured, you can also rest assured that your money is protected.

 - Cons: Depending on your bank, outgoing international wires can get pricey.
 You may not get the best exchange rate, and the recipient's bank may also charge a fee.
 Check to see if your bank reduces the fee for a particular type of account; if you have more than one account with the same bank, one may offer a better rate than another.

 You'll also need the routing number and bank account number of your recipient, plus you may have to go into your nearest bank branch to set up the wire transfer.

 Unlike a check, which your recipient may not be able to cash, prepaid gift cards allow you to gift money with a little more flexibility.

 - Pros: Many gift cards are accepted at locations worldwide.
 They also work at ATMs marked with the Cirrus logo.
 PIN may be required.

 - Cons: They're only as fast as the mail carries them.
 There may be daily ATM withdrawal limits, so if you need to send a lot of money in a hurry, it probably isn't your best bet.